NeilJustice/ZenUnitAndMetalMock/README.md

    // *exactly* an expected exception what() text.

    // This double-exactness design of THROWS_EXCEPTION serves to maximizes mutation coverage,
-   // the next frontier in software quality metrics beyond code coverage,
+   // the next frontier in software quality metrics beyond code coverage.
-   // by rendering the THROWS_EXCEPTION assertion immune to these two mutation testing operators:
+   // Throw statements tested with THROWS_EXCEPTION are immune to these two mutation testing operators:
    // mutate-exception-type and mutate-exception-message.

    THROWS_EXCEPTION(FizzBuzz(invalidFizzBuzzEndNumber), std::invalid_argument,